The Commencement Ceremony for the Class of 2019 will take place on Sunday, May 19, 2019 starting at 11 a.m.

-To those that cannot attend Commencement, you may view the ceremony live here.
-The live stream event will appear an hour or two before the ceremony begins.
+To those that cannot attend in person, the ceremony will be livestreamed online.
+The stream will appear an hour or two before the ceremony begins.

 Outdoors, assuming good weather